JonasWanke/swipeable_page_route/example/README.md

 # 🔙 swipeable_page_route_example

-Example for 🔙 swipeable_page_route, a package adding back-navigation by swiping beatifully morphing widgets
+Example for 🔙 swipeable_page_route, a package adding back-navigation by swiping with beatifully morphing widgets